-Indeed, getting started a gratitude journal, and actually keeping it can be a real struggle.
+Indeed, getting started in a gratitude journal, and actually keeping it can be a real struggle.

 In fact, I tried making daily gratitude journaling a habit several times.

-After a lot of trials and errors, I finally come up with the best gratitude workbook that works for me.
+After a lot of trial and error, I finally come up with the best gratitude workbook that works for me.

 So if you’re still wondering:

-- what the purpose of a gratitude journal is
+- what is the purpose of a gratitude journal is

 - how to start a gratitude journal

 - what you should write in a gratitude journal